Jesse Stewart

-I'm an Associate Professor in the Department of Linguistics at the University of Saskatchewan, located on Treaty 6 Territory, Canada.
+I'm a Professor in the Department of Linguistics at the University of Saskatchewan, located on Treaty 6 Territory, Canada.
 I have been collaborating with speakers of Media Lengua (ISO 639-3 mue) in the Community of Pijal (Imbabura, Ecuador) for over a decade in an effort to document their language.
-Together, we have compiled the first Media Lengua dictionary (online, print), a storybook containing 30 oral stories and traditions from Pijal, written in Media Lenuga (online, print), and a cookbook with 30+ recipes, also written in Media Lengua (print).
-We're currently working on archival material for AILLA and a descriptive grammar of the language.
+Together, we have compiled the first Media Lengua dictionary (online, print), a storybook containing 30 oral stories and traditions from Pijal, written in Media Lengua (online, print), and a cookbook with 30+ recipes, also written in Media Lengua (print).
+We've recently submitted archival material for AILLA and a descriptive grammar of the language is in the works.

 My primary area of academic research explores questions pertaining to the production and perception of phonemic conflict sites (conflicting areas of phonological convergence) in mixed languages (and language contact in general); specifically relating to Media Lengua (Ecuador).
 As of late, and with the help of numerous colleagues, I've expanded these questions to other mixed languages; specifically Michif (Canada), Gurindji-Kriol (Australia), and Ma'a (Tanzania).
 In addition, I've been working with colleagues on a number of languages to document nasality phenomena using a new method developed by Martin Kohlberger and myself, which provides an effective means of gathering nasal data from the field [paper].
 I also have several on-going projects that explore discourse phenomena in ASL; namely, sign lengthening and the identification of disfluencies in the visual-gestural modality).